Pages: 17

 Blog Appendices

-Financial investment refers to acquiring an asset or any other instrument or property with the motive of growth or appreciation of income in future to create wealth.
-The act of investment refers to generating income with increased value over a period of time.
-It helps in overcoming the problem of inflation and have the potential for healthy long-term return.
-Planning plays a vital role in all types of financial investment as careful analysis, focused approach, fundamental concepts are mandatory before investment for analysis of risk and return by exploring all the source investment plan in the available market (Atmaca & Karada?, 2020).
-Detail study of pros and cons of each plan will lead to maximization of return, minimization of risk and provides stability of income.
-Management of working capital, capital structure, management of retained earnings, management of liquidity, portfolio management are some of the major role of finance manager.
-Diversification will help in achieving long term goal as it would help us to bear short term fluctuation.
-Financial planning will lead to create contingency fund, create retirement corpus, utilization of money in a best possible manner (Campbell, 2018).
-Financial investment helps in managing individual portfolio pattern both in short as well as long term.
+Financial investment refers to acquiring an asset or any other instrument or property with the motive of growth or appreciation of income in the future to create wealth.
+The act of investment refers to generating income with increased value over some time.
+It helps in overcoming the problem of inflation and has the potential for healthy long-term returns.
+Planning plays a vital role in all types of financial investment as careful analysis, focused approach, and fundamental concepts are mandatory before investment for analysis of risk and return by exploring all the source investment plans in the available market (Atmaca & Karada?, 2020).
+A detailed study of pros and cons of each plan will lead to maximization of return, minimization of risk, and stability of income.
+Management of working capital, capital structure, management of retained earnings, management of liquidity, and portfolio management are some of the major roles of finance managers.
+Diversification will help in achieving long-term goals as it would help us to bear short-term fluctuation.
+Financial planning will lead to create a contingency fund, retirement corpus, and utilization of money in the best possible manner (Campbell, 2018).
+Financial investment helps in managing individual portfolio patterns both in the short as well as long term.
 Some of the types of financial investment are as follows:

-Corporate bonds-It is type of debt security issued by companies and government.
+Corporate bonds-It is a type of debt security issued by companies and the government.
 It is issued to raise funds by borrowing money and selling to investors.
-They are less risky than equity stock, real estate as it provides fixed rate of interest and have higher growth potential.
+They are less risky than equity stock, and real estate as they provide a fixed rate of interest and have higher growth potential.

-Government bonds-They are also known as gilts.
+Government bonds- They are also known as gilts.
 It is a type of debt-based instrument.
-Government use this fund to invest in new projects, infrastructure and investor gets a fixed rate of return.
+The government uses this fund to invest in new projects and infrastructure, and the investor gets a fixed rate of return.

-Hedge funds- They are alternative source of investment that helps in raising capital from individual.
-It reduces volatility negates risk in order to preserve capital and ensure positive return under all circumstances (Cooremans, 2021).
-They are designed to invest in equity market.
+Hedge funds- They are an alternative source of investment that helps in raising capital from the individual.
+It reduces volatility negates risk to preserve capital and ensures positive return under all circumstances (Cooremans, 2021).
+They are designed to invest in the equity market.
 It helps in providing liquidity and improving corporate governance through better shareholder rights.
-It helps in creating healthy saving environment by proving strong framework to non-banking lenders.
+It helps in creating a healthy saving environment by providing a strong framework to non-banking lenders.

-Exchange traded funds - They provide diversified disclosure in a single security which can be traded as stock.
-MSCI United Kingdom index fund (EWU) is one of the most popular traded funds in United Kingdom.
-Some popular ETF are SPDR DJ STOXX 50 ETF, BLDRS Developed Markets 100 ADR INDEX (ADRD).
+Exchange-traded funds - They provide diversified disclosure in a single security that can be traded as stock.
+MSCI United Kingdom index fund (EWU) is one of the most popular traded funds in the United Kingdom.
+Some popular ETFs are SPDR DJ STOXX 50 ETF, and BLDRS Developed Markets 100 ADR INDEX (ADRD).

-Financial Investment are made so as to provide desired rate of return in future.
+Financial investments are made to provide the desired rate of return in the future.
 Financial investment is one of the mainstream investments giving favorable circumstances to many speculators.
-It helps in advanced portfolio management, administration of an investment portfolio, dividend reinvestment and risk reduction.
-Though there are some major highlights to be remembered before investment is made so as to be aware of management abuses, tax inefficiency, poor trade execution volatile investment brokerage commission as it reduces profit margin.
-As financial policy comprises of financial resource, financial tool and the financial goal to be achieved.
-Financial management should ensure that enough fund is available at right time to meet the needs of the organization (Cooremans, 2021).
+It helps in advanced portfolio management, administration of an investment portfolio, dividend reinvestment, and risk reduction.
+There are some major highlights to be remembered before investment is made to be aware of management abuses, tax inefficiency, poor trade execution volatile investment brokerage commission as it reduces profit margin.
+As financial policy comprises financial resources, financial tools, and the financial goal to be achieved.
+Financial management should ensure that enough fund is available at the right time to meet the needs of the organization (Cooremans, 2021).

-Investment analysis leads to research and evaluation of a security to predict future performance and regulate its suitability to the investor.
-Financial analysis leads to identify the opportunity and calculate the present value of future cash flow and compare the present value with the cost of investment.
-It will help in determining project profitability, risk and breakeven characteristics (Campbell, 2018).
+Investment analysis leads to research and evaluation of security to predict future performance and regulate its suitability to the investor.
+Financial analysis leads to identifying the opportunity calculating the present value of future cash flow and comparing the present value with the cost of investment.
+It will help in determining project profitability, risk, and breakeven characteristics (Campbell, 2018).

-Financial investment objective is to preserve the capital in order to achieve the goals to be attained the bear market than to lose in the market.
-The identification and selection of good investment project is the key element in developing sustainable future which will help in getting long term profitability (HC & Gusaptono, 2020).
-Thus, financial management emphasis both on conceptual and analytical aspect of financial investment decision which helps in expansion and diversification of business.
-It leads to maximization of profit, minimization of financial charges, maximization of wealth leading to survival and growth.
-Hence financial sectors which comprises of financial market, financial intermediaries and financial products helps in transfer of financial resources from net savers to net borrower leading to an adequate flow of fund.
+The financial investment objective is to preserve the capital to achieve the goals to be attained in the bear market than to lose in the market.
+The identification and selection of good investment projects is the key element in developing a sustainable future which will help in achieving long-term profitability (HC & Gusaptono, 2020).
+Thus, financial management emphasizes both conceptual and analytical aspects of financial investment decisions which helps in the expansion and diversification of business.
+It leads to maximization of profit, minimization of financial charges, and maximization of wealth leading to survival and growth.
+Hence financial sectors which comprises of financial market, financial intermediaries, and financial products help in the transfer of financial resources from net savers to net borrower leading to an adequate flow of fund.

 References